top of page

 Jesus was about to bring Lazarus back to life, so why would He be sad?

-Lazarus's sisters were upset and really emotional; Jesus cried because of their grief.
+Lazarus's sisters were upset and really emotional; Jesus cried when seeing their grief.

 16. What is the last book of the Old Testament?